Do you want to find out about Chinese culture and traditions?

 If you ever make it to China, you’ll see red lanterns everywhere.

 In ancient China, they were used to provide light when electricity wasn’t around.
 They were also used as part of Buddhist worship.

-Today, lanterns are used for decorative purposes as well as worship, and are a symbol of national pride.
+Today, lanterns are used for decorative purposes, during festivals, as well as for worship.
+They’re also a symbol of national pride.

 M is for Marriage